A doctoral degree is the highest degree you can obtain in the United States. The most common forms are:

 A rigorous professional doctoral program will push your boundaries and teach you how to think through and solve complex problems that you can translate directly to your industry.

-Whether you’re taking courses online or face-to-face, your soon-to-be classmates represent a wide swath of fields and sectors, and they’re all in school to improve themselves professionally, the way you are.
-These people become not only a great professional network, but also your support system.
+Whether you’re taking courses online or face-to-face, your soon-to-be classmates represent a wide swath of fields and sectors, and they’re all in school to improve themselves professionally.
+These people become not only a great professional network but also your support system.

 An important reason to consider a doctoral degree is that in many fields, earning your doctorate could increase your earning potential with your current or future employers.
-The expected lifetime earnings for someone with a doctoral degree is $3.3 million, according to a report by the Council of Graduate Schools and Educational Testing Service.
-Many top-level positions also require candidates to have a professional doctorate.
+The expected lifetime earnings for someone with a doctoral degree is $4.3 million, according to the latest data from the Bureau of Labor Statistics.
+What’s more, professionals with doctoral degrees earn 25% more annually than those with just a master’s.

 After sacrificing time and money to get your degree, this might be music to your ears.
-But know going into it that some fields will have a higher payoff than others.
+Of course, some fields will have a higher payoff than others.
 Make sure you carefully consider your future earning potential when calculating your return on investment.

 Is a Professional Doctorate Right For You?